theapphiker/penn_jobs/README.md

 <b>EZGmail</b>

-Please read Al Sweigart's <a href='https://github.com/asweigart/ezgmail'>documentation and instructions</a> for installing and setting up EZGmail to allow your Python script to access a Gmail account.
+Please read Al Sweigart's <a href='https://github.com/asweigart/ezgmail'>documentation and instructions</a> for setting up EZGmail to allow your Python script to access a Gmail account.

 <b>Firefox</b>